-The final rule does not prohibit manufacturers from stating any truthful and nonmisleading information on their food labels, including declaring the maximum amount of gluten the food may contain.
-However, doing so would mean that each food bearing the label statement does not contain gluten at a level that exceeds the amount declared.
-(Also see questions 31 and 32.)
+The final rule does not prohibit manufacturers from stating any truthful and non-misleading information on their food labels, including declaring the maximum amount of gluten the food may contain.
+However, doing so would mean that each food bearing the label statement does not contain gluten at a level that exceeds the amount declared

 - Would foods labeled gluten-free be a better choice for persons with celiac disease and others sensitive to gluten than foods not labeled gluten-free?

-- If a person sensitive to gluten eats a product labeled gluten-free and becomes ill or otherwise experiences adverse health effects, what should this person do?
+- If a person sensitive to gluten eats a product labeled gluten-free and becomes ill or otherwise experiences adverse health effects, can they report this to FDA?

-First, anyone who becomes ill or otherwise experiences adverse health effects they believe are associated with having eaten a particular food, including individuals with food allergies and those with celiac disease, should seek appropriate medical care.
-Afterward, the agency encourages individuals to report such incidents with FDA-regulated foods (see question 2) to the Center for Food Safety and Applied Nutrition’s Adverse Event Reporting System called “CAERS” at 240-402-2405.
-In addition, consumers and manufacturers can report any complaint they may have about an FDA-regulated food (e.g., potential misuse of gluten-free claims on food labels) to an FDA Consumer Complaint Coordinator in the state where the food was purchased.
+- Consumers and manufacturers can also report any complaint they may have about an FDA-regulated food (e.g., potential misuse of gluten-free claims on food labels) to an FDA Consumer Complaint Coordinator for the state where the food was purchased.
 A list of FDA Consumer Complaint Coordinators is posted at FDA’s website.
 Reports should include: the name, addresses and phone numbers of persons affected and the person reporting the incident.

 - Will products labeled gluten free that are currently on grocery store shelves have to be removed if they do not comply with the final rule?

 - How long after the compliance date, August 5, 2014, will it take for FDA-regulated foods that have an “old” gluten-free claim on the label to be cycled off grocery store shelves?

 - How will FDA check that food manufacturers labeling their foods gluten-free comply with the requirements of the final rule?

-The manufacturer is responsible for ensuring that any gluten-free claim it makes on its food labels is truthful, not misleading, and complies with FDA regulations.
-FDA may use the full range of its routine post-market monitoring activities to enforce the final rule on gluten-free food labeling.
-These activities include periodic inspections of food manufacturing facilities; food label reviews; follow-up on consumer and industry complaints reported to the agency; and when needed, gluten analyses of food samples.
+The agency will use the full range of its routine post-market monitoring activities to enforce the final rule on gluten-free food labeling.
+These activities include sampling, periodic inspections of food manufacturing facilities; food label reviews; follow-up on consumer and industry complaints reported to the agency; and when needed, gluten analyses of food samples.

 - Are manufacturers required to test for gluten to make a gluten-free claim on their food labels?